The Maryland Division of Rehabilitation Services (DORS) offers programs and services that help people with disabilities go to work.

 What is DORS?

 DORS is an agency of the Maryland State Department of Education.
-DORS is composed of the public vocational rehabilitation (VR) program and the Disability Determination Services.
+DORS is composed of the public vocational rehabilitation (VR) employment services program and the Disability Determination Services.
 The public VR program includes:

 Office for Blindness & Vision Services (OBVS), which specializes in helping people whose primary disability is blindness or vision loss go to work and stay independent.
 The office also oversees the